 I’ve always loved walking into traditional churches and cathedrals to look at their stained glass windows.
 The older the church/cathedral, the more intricate the stained glass art is.

-With Easter just a few days away, I wanted to help the kids make a craft that not only celebrated the Easter story but also would serve as a symbolic reminder that God can bring beauty from ashes.
+I wanted to help the kids make a craft that not only celebrated Christ but also would serve as a symbolic reminder that God can bring beauty from ashes.
 As we look at this beautiful craft may it stir within us the revelation who God is.
 And may that hope carry you through these unprecedented times.

 How to make a Stained Glass Tissue Paper Cross

 Colorful tissue paper squares (or get different colored tissue paper sheets and have your child rip small pieces off each.)

 A Cross stencil (or you can draw one, free-hand, or create one by outlining a Cross from one you may have hanging in your home.
 I just used a Cross sticky board.)

 A pair of scissors or a knife cutter.

 To make your Stained Glass Tissue Paper Cross:

 1. To start with, have your child rip small pieces off a tissue paper square/sheet.
 Make sure you have enough colored pieces to work with.